bigtoga/Examples/Data Visualization Principles/What to use when.md

 * **Categorical variables** (sometimes called qualitative variables) are categories (like eye color or brand of dog food)
 * **Numeric variables** (sometimes called quantitative variables) are just that: numbers

-*General rule of thumb*: If you can add to it, it’s likely a numeric variable and thus quantitative
+*General rule of thumb*: If you can add to it, it’s likely a numeric variable and thus quantitative.
+If you can’t add to it, it’s likely categorical and thus qualitative

 ### Examples
 | Measure |  Data examples |  Type of variable | Discrete or continuous? |